 To learn more about the app, see the blog post that introduces and describes OWA for iPhone and OWA for iPad.

-If you have an Office 365 account see Use Office 365 on your iPhone or iPad for information about how to use Office 365 on your phone or tablet.
+If you have an Office 365 account see Office 365 mobile setup - Help for information about how to use Office 365 on your phone or tablet.